2017 American League Championship Series

-The 2017 American League Championship Series was a best-of-seven playoff pitting the Houston Astros against the New York Yankees for the American League pennant and the right to face the Los Angeles Dodgers in the 2017 World Series.
+The 2017 American League Championship Series was a best-of-seven playoff in Major League Baseball's 2017 postseason pitting the second-seeded Houston Astros against the fourth-seeded New York Yankees for the American League pennant and the right to face the Los Angeles Dodgers in the 2017 World Series.
 The Astros defeated the Yankees in seven games after falling behind three games to two.
 The home team won every game in the series.
+This was the first ALCS since 2010 not to feature an AL Central team.

 This was the first time in history that the ALCS and NLCS teams were from the four most populous U.S. cities: New York, Los Angeles, Chicago, and Houston.

 For the first time, Major League Baseball sold presenting sponsorships to all of its postseason series; this ALCS was sponsored by Camping World and was officially known as the American League Championship Series presented by Camping World.

 The Astros went on to defeat the Los Angeles Dodgers in the World Series in seven games, winning their first World Series championship in franchise history.

-In 2020, an MLB investigation concluded that the Houston Astros engaged in an illicit sign stealing scheme during the 2017 season, although it was never proven that the team did any kind of stealing in the postseason.

 Background

 The Astros defeated the Boston Red Sox 3–1 in the 2017 American League Division Series (ALDS).
 This is the Astros' fifth appearance in a League Championship Series, and their first since transferring from the National League to the American League.
 Their only previous LCS win came in the 2005 National League Championship Series; they lost in 1980, 1986, and 2004.
 They are also the first AL West team to make it to the ALCS since 2011.

-The Yankees upset the heavily-favored Cleveland Indians 3–2 in the ALDS to advance.
+The Yankees upset the heavily favored Cleveland Indians 3–2 in the ALDS to advance.
 This is the Yankees' 16th appearance in the ALCS, and their second as a Wild Card.
 Their last ALCS appearance came in the 2012 American League Championship Series where they got swept by the Detroit Tigers.
 They had won in 11 of their previous 15 appearances.
 This is the sixth straight year in which an AL East team has made it to the ALCS.

 This was the second postseason match-up between these two teams, with the Astros defeating the Yankees in the 2015 American League Wild Card Game at Yankee Stadium.
 This was also the first ALCS to not feature any American League Central Division teams since 2010.